Mayky23/Mayky23/README.md

 ###

-<p align="left">I am a cybersecurity student with studies in multiplatform application development</p>
+<p align="left">I am a cybersecurity specialist with studies in cross-platform application development.</p>

 ###